panyao/sodacloud/README.md

 4.Looking up objects on the server with the naming service

 To start a query, call AndroidSoda.async() method.
-The lookup is by calling the get() method of AndroidSoda.
+The lookup is by calling the get() method of AndroidSoda. [explain why you are using async()]

 ```java
  		AndroidSoda.async(new Runnable() {